mmistakes/made-mistakes-jekyll/terms/index.md

 What this means for you:

-* I do not and will not recommend a product just because I'm an affiliate.
-* I became an affiliate to earn some revenue towards the costs of running and maintaining this website.
+* I became an affiliate to earn revenue towards the costs of running and maintaining this website.
 Where I have direct control over which ads are served on this website I offer only products that are directly related to the topic of this website and products that a reader/subscriber would have a genuine interest in or need of.
-* I do not recommend products just for the sake of making money.
+* I do not and will not recommend a product just for the sake of making money.
-* I recommend products because I think they are valuable to my readers.
 * I do not let the compensation I receive influence the content, topics, posts, or opinions expressed on this website.
 * I respect and value my readers too much to write anything other than my own genuine and objective opinions and advice.